Medieval Serbian army: 14th century

 An Ottoman army led by Sultan Murad, estimated at between 27,000 and 30,000 men, arrived in June 1389 on the Kosovo Field near Priština.
 The Ottomans were met by the forces commanded by Prince Lazar, estimated at between 15,000 and 20,000 men, with a higher estimate up to 25,000, A higher estimate places the size of Murad's army up to 40,000 and Lazar's up to 25,000 troops. which consisted of the prince's own troops, Vuk Branković's troops, and a contingent sent by the King Tvrtko I of Bosnia.
 In the Battle of Kosovo, both Prince Lazar and Sultan Murad lost their lives.
 The battle was tactically inconclusive, but the mutual heavy losses were devastating only for the Serbs, who had brought to Kosovo almost all of their fighting strength.
 Lazar was succeeded by his eldest son Stefan Lazarević, who became an Ottoman vassal in the summer of 1390.
 Vuk Branković accepted Ottoman suzerainty in 1392.
 The battle of Kosovo was one of the large battles of late medieval times.
 In comparison, in the battle of Agincourt (1415) even by assuming the higher estimate of army size as correct, around 10,000 fewer soldiers were engaged.
 Later, Stefan Lazarević participated on the Ottoman side in the Battle of Rovine in 1395, the Battle of Nicopolis in 1396, and the Battle of Ankara in 1402.

 15th century

 Stefan Lazarević was granted the title of Despot by the Byzantine Emperor, and he ceased to be an Ottoman vassal in 1402.
 He introduced modern western style knight warfare and knight tournaments.
-And there were fireweapons already in use, especially in armored cavalry.
+And there were firearms already in use, especially in armored cavalry.

 He ruled Serbia as Despot from 1402 to 1427.
 He was fighting against the Ottomans, and later he supported Mehmet I rise to power in the Battle of Çamurlu.

 After him the Branković dynasty came to power.
 They continued developing modern military battle tactics.
 Despot Đurađ Branković who ruled Serbia from 1427 to 1456, constructed the Smederevo Fortress, which was the largest medieval lowland type of fortress in Europe.
 This fortress had 24 towers and a citadel with 50m tall towers.
 Most of the fortress remains intact until nowadays.